(A) The Supplier has developed certain software applications and platforms which it makes available to subscribers via the internet on a monthly fee.

 1.9 A reference to writing or written includes faxes but not e-mail.

-1.10 References to clauses are to the clauses of the Terms.
+1.10 References to clauses and schedules are to the clauses and schedules of this Agreement; references to paragraphs are to paragraphs of the relevant schedule to this Agreement.

 2.2 In relation to the Authorised Users, the Customer undertakes that: